 When a support order is not based on the percentage standards, the passage of 33 months gives a party a prima facie claim under sub.
-(1) (b) 2. that child support should be modified, but the family court maintains it discretion whether the percentage guidelines should be applied.
+(1) (b) 2. [now sub.
+(1f) (b) 2.] that child support should be modified, but the family court maintains its discretion whether the percentage guidelines should be applied.
 Zutz v.
 Zutz, 208 Wis.
 2d 338

 , 559 N.W.2d 914